dzenanr/dartling_gen/README.md

 --genall /home/dr/dart/demo_projects demo projects

-By running the main function in the bin/dartling_gen.dart file, a project, with its domain and model, will be generated in the project directory.
+By running the main function in the bin/dartling_gen.dart file, a project, with its demo domain and projects model, will be generated in the project directory.

 If the model changes, update the json representation of the model.
 Regenerate only the lib/gen directory, where the generated code must not be